wesselb/neuralprocesses/README.md

 ## Manual

-Inputs and outputs are always tensors with shape `(batch, d, n)` where `batch` is the batch size, `d` is the dimensionality of the input/output, and `n` is the number of data points.
+Inputs and outputs are always tensors with shape `(b, d, n)` where `b` is the batch size, `d` is the dimensionality of the inputs/outputs, and `n` is the number of data points.

 ## Examples of Predefined Models